 Freedom of Speech, Expression and Dissent

 Freedom of speech is an important value within Brandman University’s academic community.
-Students and student organizations may examine, discuss and debate any topics of interest to them within the framework of academic inquiry (with exceptions of harassing speech, threats of violence, or other perceived violations of the Student Code of Conduct and its appendices).
+Students and student organizations may examine, discuss, and debate any topics of interest to them within the framework of academic inquiry (with exceptions of harassing speech, threats of violence, or other perceived violations of the Student Code of Conduct and its appendices).
 Students may support causes by orderly means which do not disrupt the regular and essential operation of the institution.
-Without advance written authority from University administration, students and student organizations should not be considered to speak on behalf of the University.
+Without advance written authority from University administration, students and student organizations should not state or indicate that they are speaking on behalf of the University.
 The complete text of the Freedom of Speech, Expression and Dissent Policy is available in MyBrandman within the Student Code of Conduct appendices section.

 Policy Prohibiting Discrimination and Harassment